chinhonnang0000/asteroidgen/README.md

 Work in progress, excluding bugfixes - removed from this list once completed.
 - side missions
 - skilltree and missions for Jason 2.0 (themelight) - to cause the planet to be playable.
 The fields are capturable
+- cliff crushers

 Proposed untouched (not started yet)
 - Heavy Attacking units and war factories and refabs